tomsKalnins1/Parallel_2D_FFT_with_OpenGL/README.md

 ...
 ```

-The same twiddle factor can negated and reused when computing a frequency that is larger than k/2.
-Each butterfly computes a frequency thas is less than k/2 and then another one that is by k/2 larger.
+Each butterfly has two outputs one is a lower frequency and other is shifted by k/2.
+The twiddle factors can be reused, by negating the one used on and even numbered block (the low frequency component) and using it on the shifted frequency.
 The FFT computes the values, stores them in a shared array.
-Then synchronization happens in order to make sure than none of the threads advance to the next superstep before all of them are finished.
+Functions memoryBarrierShared() and barrier() are used to prevent threads that finish their work early from proceeding to the next superstep,
+which would cause garbage output.

 ```glsl
             vec2 freq_0 = even + mult(odd, twiddle);